← All tools | 🔤 PDF OCR

 How to use

-1. Upload your scanned PDF — the tool checks whether it's image-based or already has text
+1. Upload your scanned PDF — the tool checks whether it is image-based or already has text

 2. Select the document language and quality mode (Fast for clean scans, Accurate for faded/low-quality)

-3. Choose output format: Plain Text for copy-paste use, or Searchable PDF to keep the original layout with a selectable text layer
+3. Choose output: Plain Text for copy-paste use, or Searchable PDF to keep the original layout with a selectable text layer

 Frequently Asked Questions